 Setting Up VLANs in VMware ESXi 6.5

 VMware ESXi 6.5 will handle all traffic routing for any VMs on its host.
 Therefore, we first need to configure networking in ESXi to route traffic over the VLAN(s) we choose.
-To do this, log in to your ESXi host and then select Networking on the left-hand sidebar.
+To do this, log in to your ESXi host and select Networking on the left-hand sidebar.
 By default, you will be taken to the Port groups tab.

 From this tab, click the Add port group button.
 Choose a name for your port group and a valid VLAN ID over which you want to route traffic.